 Most consumers in Australia buy solar systems with string inverters.
-These inverters have limitations and potential hazards and therefore are not allowed in the US and Europe for home solar.
-Australia lags behind in allowing string inverters to be used.
+These inverters have certain limitations are not allowed in the US and Europe for home solar.

 Smart customers purchase systems with power optimisers or microinverters to overcome these limitations .
-We compare SolarEdge optimisers to Enphase IQ7 microinverters as these devices are the most popular alternatives to string inverters.
+We compare SolarEdge optimisers to Enphase IQ8 microinverters as these devices are the most popular alternatives to string inverters.

 String inverters typically have two strings of panels.
 All panels in the string are connected and have to face in the same direction.
 There is a single power tracker for the string causing all panels in a string to only output power to the level of the weakest panel.

 String Inverter Alternative

 Solar systems that use MLPE (Module Level Power Electronics) are the alternatives to string inverters.
 In MLPE systems electronic devices are used that are attached to each solar panel.
 These devices are either power optimisers or microinverters.
 These devices enable MPPT (Multi Point Power Tracking) to track each panel independently.

 Every panel performs independently to its maximum power output with MPLE.
 If single panel is affected by shade its output will drop but the output of the other panels is not affected.